Skip to content

 To start a development build of the website that auto-refreshes on new changes, run the following from the project root:

-pixi run -e dev-all mkdocs serve
+pixi run --environment all-py310 mkdocs serve

 This serves the docs website at http://127.0.0.1:8000.